enzo-prism/infobell-it-2/README.md

 3. Keep assets in `public/` optimised; prefer PNG/JPEG/WebP under 1 MB where possible
 4. Submit a PR referencing the page or copy you updated

-For questions about the redesign scope, start with [`docs/redesign-plan.md`](docs/redesign-plan.md) or the legacy snapshot in `site-rebuild/`.
+For questions about the redesign scope, start with [`docs/redesign-plan.md`](docs/redesign-plan.md) or the tracked Blue Book export in `legacy-bluebook/` (keep the full legacy snapshot locally under `site-rebuild/` if needed).

 ## v0 Sync Workflow